What to Do With a Degree in Marketing

 What Can You Do With a Marketing Degree?

-As you prepare for college, there’s a good chance you’ve noticed quite a few people say they’re currently a marketing major or already a marketing graduate.
+As you prepare for college, there’s a good chance you’ve noticed quite a few people say they’re currently a business marketing major or already a marketing graduate.
 It’s a popular major, and for good reason.
 Quite simply, it has the potential to lead you to an array of successful career paths.

 Careers and Employment Outlook

 For example, Elka Torpey wrote for the U.S. Bureau of Labor Statistics that marketing specialists and market research analysts will account for 495,500 expected job openings in the next five years.
-These are two positions at or near entry level in most companies, but depending on where you find employment, they can be highly lucrative.
-Even if they aren’t lucrative right away, not, with time and effort they can lead to promotions to management positions, where the rewards are significantly higher (as we’ll get into later).
+These are two positions at or near to an entry level job in most companies, but depending on where you find employment, they can be highly lucrative.
+Even if they aren’t lucrative right away, not, with time and effort they can lead to promotions to marketing management positions, where the rewards are significantly higher (as we’ll get into later).

 The barriers to getting a marketing job can be lower than in other industries as well.
 Marketing is not an easy subject by any means, and as a career it can be work-intensive.
 In fact, many marketing professionals average more than 40 hours a week of work.
 But relevant work experience is paramount to being successful in the marketing field, so keep that in mind when looking for a job.
 Further, many roles do not require another advanced degree, as the skills from an undergraduate degree program and relevant internships can adequately prepare you.

 Richard Fobes, adjunct assistant professor of marketing at North Central College and long-time advertising executive, said, “Personally, I feel that an undergraduate degree in marketing opens up many opportunities for rewarding careers.
-While continuing to get a [master’s degree or other] graduate degree might help in some cases, my experience has been that an undergraduate degree is all that is required to be successful.”
+While continuing to get a [master’s degree or other marketing] graduate degree might help in some cases, my experience has been that an undergraduate degree is all that is required to be successful.”

 Marketing careers aren’t confined to niche markets, either.
 Anyone who sells anything has to engage in marketing, so if you can do the work, you’ll have plenty of freedom to choose what area of business you want.

-The U.S. BLS reports the industries that most commonly employ marketing graduates include company management; design and maintenance of computer systems; consulting in the sciences and the tech sector; and advertising and public relations.
+The U.S. BLS reports the industries that most commonly employ marketing graduates include company management; design and maintenance of computer or information systems; consulting in the sciences and the tech sector; and advertising and public relations.

 The bottom line is getting a marketing degree is a huge step toward a large, expanding number of jobs.